 A fault causes an error in the internal state of the system.
-The error causes the system to fail Partial failure: Services implementing the functions may leave the system in a degraded mode that still offers a subset of needed services to the user.
+The error causes the system to fail

+Partial failure: Services implementing the functions may leave the system in a degraded mode that still offers a subset of needed services to the user.
 The specification may identify several such modes, e.g., slow service, limited service, emergency service, etc. Here, we say that the system has suffered a partial failure of its functionality or performance.

-Means for achieving dependability A combined use of methods can be applied as means for achieving dependability.
-These means can be classified into: 1.
-Fault Prevention techniques - to prevent the occurrence and introduction of faults - design review, component screening, testing, quality control methods, ... - formal methods 2.
-Fault Tolerance techniques to provide a service complying with the specification in spite of faults
+Means for achieving dependability

+A combined use of methods can be applied as means for achieving dependability.
+These means can be classified into:

+1. Fault Prevention techniques

+- to prevent the occurrence and introduction of faults - design review, component screening, testing, quality control methods, ... - formal methods to provide a service complying with the specification in spite of faults to reduce the presence of faults (number, seriouness, ...)